News / news

 While resources for SEND provision and teacher retention are priorities for the sector, we hope the government is not fooled into thinking fifty-year old tech offers short cuts for serious thinking on the immediate needs and future long term holistic education strategy — because this is one of the first spending announcements in education and it’s not going to schools.

-It is unclear from the announcement whether the total spend is cumulative or if the three and four million mentioned are separate or are just not adding up.
+It was unclear from the announcement whether the total spend is cumulative or if the three and four million mentioned are separate or were just not adding up.

 “The project, backed by £4 million of government investment, will pool government documents including curriculum guidance, lesson plans and anonymised pupil assessments which will then be used by AI companies to train their tools so they generate accurate, high-quality content, like tailored, creative lesson plans and workbooks, that can be reliably used in schools.”